americanexpress/eslint-config-amex/CONTRIBUTING.md

 - `npm posttest`

-Runs linting on the current branch **and** verifies the format of all commit messages on the current branch.

 Runs linting on the current branch and checks that the commits follow [conventional commits](https://www.conventionalcommits.org/)

 ## Submitting a new feature